-We own net profits overriding royalty interests (referred to as the Net Profits Interests, or "NPIs") in various properties owned by Dorchester Minerals Operating LP, a Delaware limited partnership owned directly and indirectly by our General Partner.
-We refer to Dorchester Minerals Operating LP as the "Operating Partnership" or "DMOLP."
-We receive monthly payments from each of the six NPIs equaling 96.97% of the total net profits realized by the Operating Partnership from these properties in the preceding month.
-In the event costs, including budgeted capital expenditures, exceed revenues on a cash basis in a given month for properties subject to a Net Profits Interest, no payment is made, and any deficit is accumulated and carried over and reflected in the following month's calculation of net profit.
+We own a net profits overriding royalty interest (referred to as the Net Profits Interest, or "NPI") in various properties owned by Dorchester Minerals Operating LP, a Delaware limited partnership owned directly and indirectly by our General Partner.
+We refer to Dorchester Minerals Operating LP as the "Operating Partnership."
+We receive monthly payments from the NPI equaling 96.97% of the net profits actually realized by the Operating Partnership from these properties in the preceding month.
+In the event costs, including budgeted capital expenditures, exceed revenues on a cash basis in a given month for properties subject to a Net Profits Interest, no payment is made, and any deficit is accumulated and reflected in the following month's calculation of net profit.
 In the event an NPI has a deficit of cumulative revenue versus cumulative costs, the deficit will be borne solely by the Operating Partnership.
+In 2020 we obtained a ruling from the IRS permitting the aggregation of the Minerals NPI, Bradley NPI, Republic NPI, and Spinnaker NPI on a prospective basis in our financial results effective October 1, 2020.

-As of December 31, 2019, the Minerals NPI, our largest NPI, was in a surplus position and had outstanding capital commitments in the Bakken region equaling cash on hand of \$5.1 million.
+From a cash perspective, as of December 31, 2020, the Minerals NPI was in a surplus position and had outstanding capital commitments in the Bakken region equaling cash on hand of \$1.4 million.